The Rapture in The Old Testament

 The Shofar

 Additionally, the Shofar reminds us of the revelation of the Torah and the giving of the Law on Mount Sinai.
 It reminds us of our prophets, who warned the people of the judgment to come if we do not repent.[v]
-And it reminds us of the walls at Jericho that fell with the blowing of the Shofar and Abraham's great test of faith when he prepared to sacrifice his only son Isaac on Mount Moriah.[vi]
+It reminds us of the walls at Jericho that fell with the blowing of the Shofar and Abraham’s great test of faith when he prepared to sacrifice his only son, Isaac, on Mount Moriah.[vi]

 The Lord declared that in the fiftieth year, the Shofar of the Jubilee would pronounce Israel’s freedom from all her debt and return the captives to the land of their inheritance.
 As it is written, “Then you shall cause the trumpet of the Jubilee to sound on the tenth day of the seventh month; on the Day of Atonement you shall make the trumpet to sound throughout all your land” (Leviticus 25:9).